Art, Health and History: The Great Pox. Part Two: Early Modern Origin Theories

 This week, Steph continues her look at the Great Pox, and how early modern Europeans tried to come to an understanding of it.

 There were various theories in the fifteenth and sixteenth centuries as to what exactly caused syphilis.
 Some blamed its emergence in Europe on Europeans coming back from the New World, believing that the presence of guaiac in the New World, used in remedies against syphilis, indicated that its origins must lie there.
 Others looked to ancient sources to prove the existence of this disease in the ancient world.
 A debate was held in Ferrara in 1497 discussing the origins of syphilis.
 Those who believed that they could find evidence of syphilis in the ancient world, when faced the problem of the virulence of the disease in the 1490s, had the trouble of explaining why there was such a deadly outbreak occurring.
 Some believed they could find Biblical evidence for the disease and evidence in texts from ancient Greece.
 Divine judgement certainly wasn’t out of the question.
-Early depictions of syphilis, such as one of the first woodcuts produced by Sebastian Brandt to accompany Joseph Grünpeck’s 1496 tract on the ‘French evil’, sometimes depict a loving Mary and baby Jesus punishing people with syphilis for their immoral behaviour or blessing the afflicted.
+Early depictions of syphilis, such as one of the first woodcuts produced by Sebastian Brandt to accompany Joseph Grünpeck’s 1496 tract on the ‘French evil’, sometimes depict Mary and a baby Jesus punishing people with syphilis for their immoral behaviour or blessing the afflicted.

-Joseph Grünpeck suggested an astrological cause for the disease, as well as a certain amount of divine punishment.
+Joseph Grünpeck suggested an astrological cause for the disease, as well as divine punishment.
 He hoped his early works on syphilis would help secure him a position at the court of Maximillian I, who was concerned about this new disease his troops had come into contact with and his own image as a rightful and pious emperor who would defend Christendom from Ottoman threats.
 Maximilian saw syphilis as a punishment from God and let this be known in his edict concerning blasphemy, which was followed by fining people for lewd behaviour.
-Grünpeck claimed that a conjunction of Jupiter or Saturn at the sign of Scorpio, which was associated with the genitals, followed by a solar eclipse and later a conjunction of Saturn and Mars at the sign of Scorpio was a chief cause of the disease and other unfortunate occurrences.
+Grünpeck claimed that a conjunction of Jupiter or Saturn at the sign of Scorpio, followed by a solar eclipse and later a conjunction of Saturn and Mars at the sign of Scorpio was a chief cause of the disease and other unfortunate occurrences.
 God’s judgement was the first.
 Grünpeck became Maximillian’s personal secretary and was met with censure from his friends when it became apparent he had contracted the disease.
 He had to leave his position at court in 1501.
 He later returned to court, however, seemingly cured; his condition having perhaps entered a latent stage without obvious symptoms.
 Maximilian’s attitude towards the disease now seemed to be less zealous, perhaps because numerous close members of his court had contracted the pox.

 Treating the Pox